directus-labs/guest-authoring/directus-solidstart/index.md

 ## Add Navigation

 While not strictly Directus-related, there are now several pages that aren't linked to each other.
-Create the file `src/routes/app.jsx` to add a navigation above the main content.
+Create a `src/routes/app.jsx` file to add a navigation above the main content.
 Don't forget to use your specific page slugs.

 Within the `root` attribute, we can wrap our app within an `<ErrorBoundary>`.
 That way every time we throw within a component will be caught by our boundary.